CleanOak/edenhub_frontend/README.md

 ## Typography

+Inter font was chosen for the main fonts of the web app from Google fonts.

 Simple and elegant fonts were chosen from Google Fonts, that complimented each other without being too distracting.

 ## Wireframes